aangelovv/Cars-Product-Listing-Page/README.md

 - React Router: For handling page navigation within the application, the project uses React Router.
 It's a popular routing solution for React applications, allowing us to render specific components based on the current path in a dynamic single-page application.

-- React-Modal: This component is used to create modal dialogs, which are needed for specific features in the application.

 - React-Icons: This library provides a wide array of icons from different icon packs.
 It's used to enhance the aesthetic appeal of the project and improve the user experience.

+- CSS Modules: This project uses CSS Modules to style React components.
+CSS Modules let us write CSS that is scoped locally to individual components, thus eliminating the risk of name collisions and unexpected overrides.
+This means that the styles applied to a component are local to that component, and won't affect or be affected by styles in other components.
+It greatly increases the maintainability of the CSS and ensures a consistent look and feel across the application.

 ### Back-End

 - Parse (Back4App): This project uses Parse JavaScript SDK, hosted on Back4App, as the backend.
-Back4App provides a scalable and flexible backend for the application, featuring user authentication, database management, cloud functions, and much more.
+Back4App provides a scalable and flexible backend for the application featuring user database management.
 It allows us to focus on the frontend development, ensuring the backend processes run smoothly and securely.

 ## What were the challenges